-Elia is one of the largest beaches on Mykonos island and the most gay-popular.
-This sandy beach is well-managed with many good quality sun beds and shades for rent.
+One of the largest beaches on Mykonos and the most gay-popular, Elia Beach is well-managed with many good quality sunbeds and shades for rent.

-At the righthand end (assuming you’re facing the sea), you’ll see a rainbow flag.
+At the righthand end (assuming you’re facing the sea), there’s a rainbow flag.
 The area between the water sports rental section and the flag gets increasingly gay-popular.
-The sandy quality above and below the waterline is at its best in this area.
+The sand quality above and below the waterline is at its best in this area.

 Beyond the rocky outcrop towards the very end (beyond the rainbow flag) is a second beach that is almost entirely gay with some nudism.
 Further behind is a much smaller sandy cove that is mostly occupied by gay nude sunbathers.

 Buying food and drinks from the beach staff is a great way of securing front-row sun loungers reservations for the following day.
-There is also an excellent beach restaurant in the middle of the main beach, serving a wide selection of fish and meat dishes.
+There is also an excellent beach restaurant in the middle of the main beach, serving various fish and meat dishes.